larswik/IFC-Specification/IFC4x3/Properties/o/OrganicMatterContent_0CMY_nRMTF7vr$SfHyXInr/Documentation.md

 The total carbon content in soil (test method after dry combustion, the organic carbon content is calculated from this content after correcting for carbonates present in the sample).
+The unit must be defined in IfcPropertySingleValue.Unit.